yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Clients are of course free to offer stronger cipher suites, e.g., using AES-256; when they do, the server SHOULD prefer the stronger cipher suite unless there are compelling reasons (e.g., seriously degraded performance) to choose otherwise.

-This document does not change the mandatory-to-implement TLS cipher suite(s) prescribed by TLS.
+This document does not change the mandatory-to-implement (MTI) TLS cipher suite(s) prescribed by TLS.
 To maximize interoperability, RFC 5246 mandates implementation of the TLS_RSA_WITH_AES_128_CBC_SHA cipher suite, which is significantly weaker than the cipher suites recommended here.
 (The GCM mode does not suffer from the same weakness, caused by the order of MAC-then-Encrypt in TLS {{Krawczyk2001}}, since it uses an AEAD mode of operation.)
 Implementers should consider the interoperability gain against the loss in security when deploying the TLS_RSA_WITH_AES_128_CBC_SHA cipher suite.
-Other application protocols specify other cipher suites as mandatory to implement (MTI).
+Other application protocols specify other cipher suites as MTI.

 Note that some profiles of TLS 1.2 use different cipher suites.
 For example, {{?RFC6460}} defines a profile that uses the TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 and TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384 cipher suites.

-{{!RFC4492}} allows clients and servers to negotiate ECDH parameters (curves).
-Both clients and servers SHOULD include the "Supported Elliptic Curves" extension {{!RFC4492}}.
-For interoperability, clients and servers SHOULD support the NIST P-256 (secp256r1) curve {{!RFC4492}}.
-In addition, clients SHOULD send an ec_point_formats extension with a single element, "uncompressed".
+{{!RFC8422}} allows clients and servers to negotiate ECDH parameters (curves).
+Both clients and servers SHOULD include the "Supported Elliptic Curves" extension {{!RFC8422}}.
+Clients and servers SHOULD support the NIST P-256 (secp256r1) curve {{!RFC8422}} and X25519 {{!RFC7748}}.
+For backwards compatibility purposes, clients MAY send an ec_point_formats extension with a single element, "uncompressed".

 ## Cipher Suites for TLS 1.3